 Cityfront Place offers studio, convertible, 1- and 2-bedrooms in 16 different floor plans.
-As of the end of September 2013, rents for available studios started at $1,436, convertibles at $1,530, 1-bedrooms and $1,929 and 2-bedrooms at $2,871.
-Floor plans and near real-time availability information are accessible online.
+Floor plans and near real-time rent and availability information are accessible online.

 One- and two-bedrooms have balconies.
 All of the units have better closet space than many new buildings and larger bathroom vanities.
 The building’s square floor plate resulted in “shoebox with a window at the end” studio and convertible layouts.
 Some may find furniture placement challenging in the angular living areas of one- and two-bedroom corner units.